How To Read Nutrition Labels The Right Way

 Added sugars are sugars that are added into processed foods and have sweeteners in their ingredients list such as cane sugar, honey, and syrup.

 It's incredibly important to note that not all added sugars are the same.
-The way your body processes honey versus the way it processes white can sugar is completely different.
+The nutritional benefits of honey versus white cane sugar are completely different.
 Not all added sugars are "bad", it's just important to read the ingredient labels to know exactly what kind of added sugars you are putting into your body.

 Protein is an essential macronutrient needed for muscles and can be found in animal meats, eggs, oats, and more.

-Vitamin D, calcium, iron, and potassium (and fiber) are vitamins and minerals on food labels that most individuals do not get enough of consumer the standard American diet.
+Vitamin D, calcium, iron, and potassium (and fiber) are vitamins and minerals on food labels that most individuals do not get enough of in the standard American diet.

 Getting the hang of reading nutrition facts takes time, but the more you do it the more natural it will become!
-For more information on the nutrients listed above and what you should and shouldn't be eating in quantity as recommended by the FDA, you can check out this page here.
+For more information on the nutrients listed above, you can check out this page here.
 You can also check out our latest blog post Top Food Allergens to Watch Out For and Reading Food Labels for info on how to read other parts of the food labels.